Self-similar inverse cascade from generalized symmetries

 These theoretical predictions are confirmed by our numerical simulations.
 Figure~\ref{fig:rescaled-spec} shows the spectral function rescaled according to Eq.~\eqref{eq:exponents}, demonstrating clear convergence to a universal curve at late times.
 Figure~\ref{fig:top} shows the time evolution of the charges stored in $N_{\rm kin}$ and $N_{\rm top}$ as well as the inverse of the coherence length $\xi$ defined by

 Both $N_{\rm kin}$ (or equivalently, $A(t)$) and $\xi^{-1}$ show asymptotic behavior $t^{-1/2}$, consistent with the predicted scaling~\eqref{A_scaling}, further validating our scaling analysis.
-It should be emphasized that this self-similar inverse cascade is due to the conservation law~\eqref{Q_a} associated with the 1-form symmetry and the transfer of the charge from the initial electric field to the topological charge.

 \sect{Summary and discussion} In this Letter, we have demonstrated that higher-form symmetries can induce self-similar inverse cascade in a turbulent system.
 Using axion electrodynamics as a concrete example, we showed that starting from an initial electric field configuration that triggers the generalized chiral instability, the system exhibits characteristic scaling behavior at late times.
-Specifically, the spectral function $g(t,k)$ obeys the scaling law $g(l t,k) \sim l g(t, l^{1/2}k)$, while the instability parameter $A(t)$ decays as $t^{-1/2}$.
+In particular, the spectral function $g(t,k)$ grows according to the scaling law $g(lt,k) \sim l g(t, l^{1/2}k)$, while the instability parameter $A(t)$ decays as $t^{-1/2}$.
+The inverse cascade, in which spectral weight is transferred from short to long wavelengths, is ensured by the conservation law associated with the 1-form symmetry together with energy dissipation.
+To determine the scaling exponents, we imposed a self-similar ansatz and showed that the equations of motion admit such a solution.
+While the existence of a self-similar solution itself is non-trivial, it remains unclear a priori whether this solution is dynamically realized or acts as an attractor of the evolution.
+Our numerical simulations confirm that the system indeed approaches this self-similar scaling regime at late times.

+Understanding the ultimate state of the system after the inverse-cascade scaling remains an open problem for future work.
+In the case of two-dimensional fluid turbulence in a finite system, which also exhibits an inverse cascade, it was initially conjectured that energy accumulates in low-energy modes, analogous to Bose-Einstein condensation~\cite{kraichnan1967}.
+This conjecture has since been examined in both numerical simulations and experiments~\cite{boffetta2012two}.
+A similar phenomenon may also be expected for the inverse-cascading turbulence studied here under finite-size conditions, although further investigation will be required.

+The present results indicate the possible existence of a new universality class protected by higher-form symmetries.
+Interestingly, the scaling exponents we obtained coincide with those found in turbulence after the CPI~\cite{Tashiro:2012mf,Hirono:2015rla,Yamamoto:2016xtu,Buividovich:2015jfa,Mace:2019cqo}.
+This coincidence may suggest that universality classes protected by 0-form and 1-form symmetries are connected within a broader framework.
+Whether such a universality indeed exists, and how these connections are realized, remain open questions for future studies.